melissaboiko/uniscripts/README.md

-Simple Python 3 module to access Unicode UCD script metadata (see UAX #24).
+Simple Python 3 module to query Unicode UCD script metadata (see UAX #24).

+This module is useful for querying if a text is made of Latin characters, Arabic, hiragana, kanji (han), and so on.
+It works for all scripts supported by the Unicode character database.

+This module is dumb and slow.
+If you need speed, you probably want to implement your own functions.

 Sample usage: